 Using schema will also help with mobile-friendliness.
 It’s one of many elements that Google uses to determine if a page is compatible with mobile devices.

 16. Don’t forget mobile users

 With the rise in smartphone usage, conversions will reach $418.9 billion in 2024.
-To take advantage of this digital marketing opportunity, develop a responsive e-Commerce web design.
+To take advantage of this digital marketing opportunity, web design Boca Raton can develop a responsive e-Commerce web design for you.

 Google has clarified that they want their users to have a great experience using their mobile apps and websites.
 So if you haven’t optimized for mobile, your site will probably rank lower than those who have done so.

 When it comes to mobile optimization, there are a few things that you need to consider:

 - First, make sure your site content looks good on all devices.

 - Reduce the amount of scrolling required by your users.
 For example, if you have a long page with lots of content, break it up into smaller sections.